chaos-mesh/chaos-mesh/doc/dev_hello_world.md

-## Develop A HelloWorldChaos
+# Develop a chaos type
-After [preparing the development environment](./setup_env.md), let's develop a new type of chaos, HelloWorldChaos, which only prints a "hello world" message to log.
+After [preparing the development environment](./setup_env.md), it's time we started hacking on Chaos Mesh.
+In this tutorial, we will walk you through how to develop a new chaos type, HelloWorldChaos, which only prints a "hello world" message to log.

 As we know, the chaos is managed by the controller manager, so we should do something with the controller manager to add our HelloWorldChaos.